 The first official month of winter in Kyoto isn’t such a bad one.
 Even with the dipping temperatures, December days are often sunny.
 In fact, December is the driest month of the year in Kyoto.

-The best time to visit Kyoto is May or November.
+The best months of the year to visit Kyoto are May or November.

-While there’s hardly a bad time of the year, the best time to visit Kyoto is May.
+While there’s hardly a bad time of the year, the ideal time to go to Kyoto is May.
 Springtime in Kyoto is simply magical.
-May offers the best compromise between beautiful scenery, good weather and smaller crowds.
+May offers the best compromise between beautiful scenery, good weather, and smaller crowds.

 Although you’ll miss out on the cherry blossoms of early spring, the weather in May is warmer than the cool days of late March and early April.
 Sightseeing in Kyoto in May is also more comfortable.
 You’ll enjoy both warmer weather and smaller crowds.